H. T. Whittell: Biography

 Whittell succeeded Gosse as President of the Central Board of Health on 20 August 1883, and applied microscopy to the solution of many problems of public sanitation.

 In January 1886, as part of a series of retrenchments, he was appointed Registrar of Births, Marriages and Deaths to replace J. F. Cleland.
 This was in addition to his Board of Health duties without any addition to his salary.

 On the (perhaps forced) resignation of Thomas Ward (1815 – 28 December 1888) in October 1888, Whittell was appointed City Coroner on top of his duties at the Central Board of Health, and in addition was made Vaccination Officer and Inspector of Anatomy.

 Despite his multiple roles, Whittell was being seriously discussed by Parliament for retrenchment.
-He was replaced as Registrar General of Births, Deaths and Marriages by George Hamilton Ayliffe, son of Thomas Hamilton Ayliffe, in January 1889.
+He was replaced as Registrar General of Births, Deaths and Marriages by George Hamilton Ayliffe, grandson of Dr. Thomas Hamilton Ayliffe, in January 1889.

 It was perhaps as City Coroner that Dr. Whittell rendered the greatest official service to the colony.
 This is a job which on top of medical knowledge is required a great deal of tact and sensitivity, qualities which the obituarist declares, Whittell had in abundance, together with a working knowledge of the law.
 He was also considerate of witnesses, never allowing an inquest to extend into a second day if it could be dealt with in one.

 He died peacefully after a few months' illness; his remains were buried at the West Terrace Cemetery.

 His wife died of pneumonia a few months later, and his son may have been written out of his will, as the bulk of his estate was inherited by his daughter Anna.